 While it’s always possible that anger will lead to violence, or your new love interest will fall for someone else, that would be a coincidence, not a given.

 Most important, when we make our reaction all about other people, it leaves us powerless, because we can’t change them.
 When we take ownership of our reactions, we take a step toward healing and letting go of the original injury.
-(Try these six trips to help you stop projecting onto other people.)
+(Try these six tips to help you stop projecting onto other people.)

 4. Notice hyperarousal signs.
 When we’re triggered, cortisol and adrenaline course through us — so we might feel fragile, disorganized, and disoriented.
 We’re unable to self-regulate in that moment, so the first order of business is to focus on calming ourselves down.